anhnguyendepocen/rl-course/readme.md

 If you are not a current MSDS student, you are also welcome to enroll this course.
 Please email for permission [bspiering@usfca.edu](mailto:bspiering@usfca.edu).

-### Quizzes
+### Prework Check

-There will be a quiz __before__ each class.
-The quizzes will check that you have completed the prework and are prepared for the in-class activities.
-The quizzes will be online in Canvas.
+There will be a required prework __before__ each class.
+The prework will check that you have watch the videos, read the reading, and are prepared for the in-class activities.
+The prework check also allows be to get a sense for the current  understanding of the class.
+I know which material I can skim/skip and which material to over in greater detail.

+The prework will be online in Canvas.

 ### Exam

 The single exam will be a take-home exam, a combination of multiple choice, short answer, and programming questions.
-Date is TBD.
+The exam will be released on 06-11-20 after class and due 06-15-20 6p.

 ### Labs